g-battaglia/kerykeion/README.md

 need in the settings in the utility module.
 It also can generate an SVG of a birthchart, a synastry chart or a transit chart.

+The core goal of this project is to provide a simple and easy approach to astrology in a data driven way.

 Here's an example of a birthchart:

 ![Kanye Birth Chart](http://centuryboy.altervista.org/KanyeNatalChart.svg)

 ## Web API